 Offers of promotion and transfer and notice of a merit increase shall be given to the employee in writing.
 Absent such written offer and acceptance and absent such notice of a merit increase, no promotion, transfer or merit increase shall exist.

 15.3 Working out of Class (WOC)

-(a) An employee is working out of class when Department Head or designee assigns some of the duties of a higher classification based on business need.
+(a) An employee is WOC when Department Head or designee assigns some of the duties of a higher classification based on business need.

 Duration of Assignment: